turingschool/portfolios/students/1608-front/graham-nessler/20151111-graham-nessler-m2.markdown

 #### Feedback for Christine

 Christine was my partner, along with Matt, for Fire-Bae/Netwerker.
-I fould her to be a good listener and patient with me when I made coding mistakes or waded into problematic territory.
+I found her to be a good listener and patient with me when I made coding mistakes or waded into problematic territory.
 I learned a lot from them both about teamwork and group/partner coding.
 I thought that Christine and I worked particularly well together near the end of the project when we were doing final CSS/SASS refactoring together; we established a nice rhythm and got a lot done.

 ### Being a Community Member